East Greenland Sea Kayaking - Scoresbysund

-We offer two other trips in East Greenland: one is an exploratory expedition and the other is a two week expedition to and through the Ammassalik Fjords.
+We will offer this trip next in 2022.
+In addtion to this route, we also offer two other trips in East Greenland: one is an exploratory expedition and the other is a two week expedition to and through the Ammassalik Fjords.
 We are also excited to announce a special expedition to explore the northwestern region of Greenland, in and around Qaaannaaq.

 "I have paddled in many places around the world and this was the best."
 John, Georgia, USA

 • 12 nights of camping, 2 nights in Ittoqqortoomiit Guesthouse

 • all meals and snacks from Day 1 dinner to Day 14 lunch; local dinner on the last night

 • tandem sea kayaks with rudders, paddles, spray decks, etc. (solo kayaks may be rented for an extra fee, pending availability)

 • tents: free-standing expedition dome tents - 2 per tent

 • "kitchen": tarp, cooking stoves, utensils, dishes, etc.

 • dry bags and containers for food and group equipment

 • first aid, safety, kayak rescue, and repair kits